 Arts and Science General Education Requirements

-Actuarial Modeling I and Actuarial Modeling II are two courses in a seminar format specifically designed for preparation to the P, FM and M exams those students who has completed the preliminary theoretical courses.
-They are aimed at the analyzing and solving the problems which one encounter at the actuarial exams P, FM and M.
+Actuarial Modeling I and Actuarial Modeling II are two courses in a seminar format specifically designed for preparation for the FM and MLC exams.
+They are aimed at analyzing and solving the problems which one encounter on the actuarial exams FM and MLC.

 Investment Science II is particularly recommended for students who want to pursue graduate studies in Mathematical Finance/Actuarial Science.